 - To get intense color, apply the chalk more than once (the ﬁrst time ﬁlls in cracks and crevices) and bear down hard.
 The second time is to let the chalk powder rest on the top of the bumps.
 Then donʼt touch it anymore!

-- If you’re a ﬁrst-timer, consider using one object as the focal point of your artwork – a face, a frog, etc. Small details are difficult to manage on a rough surface — so think BIG & DRAMATIC.
+- First-timers should consider using one object as the focal point of your artwork – a face, a frog, etc. Small details are difficult to manage on a rough surface — so think BIG & DRAMATIC.

 - The more you work with chalk on concrete, the more comfortable you will become.
 So practice on the driveway at home.